fenago/Grokking-Deep-Learning/Lab_4.md

 network to sometimes subscribe to correlation from various inputs.
 This is impossible for two-layer neural networks, thus adding power to three-layer nets.

-The fancy term for this “if the node would be negative, set it to 0” logic is nonlinearity.
+The fancy term for this "if the node would be negative, set it to 0" logic is nonlinearity.
 Without this tweak, the neural network is linear.
 Without this technique, the output layer only gets to pick from the same correlation it had in the two-layer network.
 It’s subscribing to pieces of the input layer, which means it can’t solve the new streetlights dataset.